jordanbuschman/team-v/README.txt

     FRONT END:
         - wrapper.mak needs to be done (header/footer)
         - main_styles.css needs to be done so that there is a consistant syle across all pages
-        - All javascript/jquery work needs to be done
+        - All javascript/jquery work needs to be done (login script, script notify others when someone is speaking, etc.)
         - Voice to text API integration
         - More beautiful/efficient way of viewing transcripts (search by name/content/time, name highlighting, etc.)
     BACK END: